 Come, let’s go down, and there confuse their language, that they may not understand one another’s speech.’

 … and what a challenge in this verse!

-The Lord scattered [them] from there to the surface of the whole Earth, so that they stopped making the city.
+The Lord scattered them from there to the whole surface of the earth; and they stopped making the city.

 So the Lord scattered them abroad from there on the surface of all the earth.
 They stopped building the city.